 Why Bart Ehrman is Good for the ChurchPosted by Greg Monette on January 15 2014

 I grew up in a pretty conservative church.
+You'll find the best book of ra kostenlos spielen ohne anmeldung online here, you have time to get it!
 I was taught the planet has only been spinning for 10,000 years and because the Bible was God’s written word there was no way there could be any “discrepancies” (contradictions).
 Let me state clearly that my church means the world to me.
 However, it was almost as though the inerrancy (zero errors in Scripture of any kind) of the Bible was as important for the Christian faith as the resurrection of Jesus.
 I went to Sunday school, youth group, and Bible camp (a world-class camp I may add).
 Because of my conservative evangelical background I was armed and ready for university.
 Or so I thought...

 In Canada we call the easy courses “Bird Courses.”
 Prior to university you could say I was not a very motivated student.
 If there was any way I could skip class it would be done with excellence!
 In any case, I enrolled in as many “Bird Courses” as possible.
 As I skimmed over the list of courses that my university offered I noticed some “gifts” from the universe.
 My eyes grew wider as I saw the following courses offered: Comparative World Religions, Introduction to the Hebrew Scriptures, Introduction to the New Testament, and The Life of Jesus.
 These were no brainers.
 I would barely have to crack the textbooks!
 I could practically teach these courses!
 My training at Sunday school and youth group made me ready to rock these classes...
 Or so I thought.